xebia-functional/lambda/blog/README.md

    collector thrash, and so forth.
 Naturally, increased memory commitment is a second cost axis on the platform, so any real-world deployment scenario needs to investigate where the sweet spot is.
-2. Each lambda is given 3 minutes to run.
-For the volume of work under consideration this is an overabundance of time, which is perfect for avoiding double counting compute time due to time quantum expirations and function retries.
+2. Each lambda is given 15 minutes to run.
+For the volume of work under consideration this is a vast overabundance of time, which is perfect for avoiding double counting compute time due to execution timeouts and function retries.
 3. Each lambda uses dedicated Kinesis streams and DynamoDB tables, lest function interaction in the middleware layer complicate the analysis.
+4. Each lambda processes a total of 2,000 incoming events.
+We direct the generator to inject events into event stream `A` in batches of 500.
+5. Where we don't provide configuration values, we use the defaults.
+This simplicity makes it easier to set up the experiment and produce the benchmarks.

 ## Benchmarks